Ex-32/sea-snake/README.md

 if you use a different linux distro, your package manager probably has the same packages under the same or similar names, if not, you can find, build, and install them yourself.

 #### MacOS:
-if you have the Xcode command line utils installed there's a decent chance you already have the necessary tools, otherwise you can install them by hand, or with a 3rd party package manager such as [Homebrew](https://brew.sh/):
+if you have the Xcode command line utils installed there's a decent chance you already have the necessary tools and libraries, otherwise you can install them by hand, or with a 3rd party package manager such as [Homebrew](https://brew.sh/):
 ```bash
 brew install g++ cmake ncurses
 ```